 Due to raising costs and the need for acquiring more man power, we are asking our viewers for support to help fund the financial needs of the yard haunt.
 These donations are in no way a means of acquiring a profit, but strictly to aid in the costs of setup, operation and the feeding of our volunteer builders (Holiday Habits generally spends $3,000-$5,000 per year to give you the best scares around and entertain you and your family.
 Our highest year we spent over $7,000).
 Your donations will help the charities we support as well as help keep Holiday Habits alive for future years!

 Who is involved in creating the Holiday Habits? (meet some of the family and friends below)

 Joe is obviously the one with the habit, but he’s getting others hooked too!
-The decorating and preparation would not be possible without his son Mike, daughter Nicole and support of his wife Maggie.
-The assistance of others like his nephew Max and Niece Hailey, brother in law Jeremy, friends and neighbors and others all make it possible.
+The decorating and preparation would not be possible without his son Mike, the assistance of others like his nephew Max and Niece Hailey, brother in law Jeremy, friends and neighbors and others all make it possible.